eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 | DASH_11 | A Wallet Unit issued to a legal person SHALL allow the legal person to interact with the Wallet Unit in the appropriate interface provided by the Wallet Provider. |
 | DASH_12 | The User interface referred to in DASH_08 SHALL enable the User, for each presentation transaction in the dashboard, to easily request the Relying Party to delete any or all attributes presented to it in that transaction, or to lodge a complaint about that particular transaction to a DPA. |

-#### A.2.3.20 Topic 20 - Strong User (Customer) Authentication in the context of electronic payments
+#### A.2.3.20 Topic 20 - Strong User (Customer) authentication in the context of electronic payments

 *Short description*